v3ceban/coen60-term-project/README.md

    php -S localhost:8080
    ```

-   Make sure you run this command from the folder that contains this repo.
+   Please ensure that you run this command from the folder that contains this repository.
-   If your are unsure what folder you are currently in you can run `pwd` command.
+   If you are unsure of the current folder you are in, you can run the `pwd` command.
-   You can navigate to the folder containing this repo by running `cd ~/path/to/folder`,
+   To navigate to the folder containing this repository, you can run `cd ~/path/to/folder`,
-   assuming you cloned the repo somewhere in your home folder.
+   assuming you have cloned the repository somewhere in your home folder.